weld/weld-testing/junit5/README.md

 `WeldJunit5Extension.class` is the original one where you declaratively configure the container, much like booting Weld SE itself.
 There are some additional builder patterns on top of that allowing for easy addition of mocked beans and such.
-The advantage of this approach is that you have complete control over what gets into Weld container and can easily change that.
+The advantage of this approach is that you have complete control over what gets into the Weld container and can easily change that.
 On the other hand, it may be rather verbose and requires you to add a specifically annotated field to every test (described below).

 `WeldJunit5AutoExtension.class` is more of an annotation based approach where you don't need any special field in your test class.
-In fact, you don't need anything except the JUnit `@ExtendWith` and our extension will try its best to find out what classes should be added to Weld container as beans.
+In fact, you don't need anything except the JUnit `@ExtendWith` and our extension will try its best to find out what classes should be added to the Weld container as beans.
-This of course makes some assumptions on your tests which may not always be met, hence there is bunch of annotations which allow you to configure the container.
+This of course makes some assumptions on your tests which may not always be met, hence there is a bunch of annotations which allow you to configure the container further.
-Pros of this approach are quick setup for basic cases, less verbose code and that eerie feeling that things are happening automagically.
+Advantages of this approach are quick setup for basic cases, less verbose code and that eerie feeling that things are happening automagically.
-On the not so bright side, automatic config is not almighty and in some cases will falter forcing you to add some configuration via annotations.
+On the not so bright side, automatic config is not almighty and in some cases will falter, forcing you to add some configuration via annotations.
-Last but not least, overly complex test scenarios may mean loads of annotations and you may be better off with the former extension.
+Last but not least, overly complex test scenarios may mean loads of annotations, and you may be better off with the former extension.

 No matter what extension you choose, do not mix them together!